 Indian Idol 11 Full Contestants List: Meet The Top 15 Contestants Of This Season

 The great grand premiere of Indian Idol 11 was aired recently.
 As the viewers are aware, the popular singing reality show is hosted by Aditya Narayan and judged by Neha Kakkar, Vishal Dadlani and Anu Malik.
-Keeping up with this year's theme, Ek Desh Ek Awaz, the makers/judges travelled across and have selected these 15 talented contestants.
+Keeping up with this year's theme, Ek Desh Ek Awaz, the makers/judges travelled across the country and selected 15 talented contestants.
 Each contestant has been given a tag.
 Take a look.

 Subhadeep, Stuti & Sunny